 What do I use if I don’t have a muddler?

 Still thirsty?
 Check out my raspberry lemon + herb smash cocktails!
 Need a snack to go with this blueberry gin mojito?
-How about my strawberry and goat cheese crostini!Print
+How about my roasted strawberry bruschetta!Print

 - 1 cup fresh blueberries